Customer Relationship Management: Customer retention as a competitive advantage

 Whether you are a retailer or service provider, SMEs have to compete with both larger companies and aspiring new rivals.
 Dr. Urs Fueglistaller at the Swiss Institute of Small Business and Entrepreneurship at the University of St. Gallen sums it up as follows: “SMEs are worn down on three fronts: by large, global players with their market power, e-commerce in its various forms and small, agile start-ups.”
 At the Institute in St. Gallen, Dr. Fueglistaller deals exclusively with SMEs and has followed numerous companies over the past few decades.

 Start-ups often have two advantages over SMEs: their innovative approaches and their high degree of digitalization.
-But on the downside, they often have only a limited budget and, in contrast to more established companies, have little experience or internal know-how and no reputation (social media) to speak of.
+However, they often have only a limited budget and – unlike already established companies – less experience, visibility (social media) and internal know-how.
 But like SMEs, they often find it difficult to keep up with and set themselves apart from all the competition.

-Good Relationship Management helps both start-ups and SMEs to build a lasting relationship with potential new customers.
+Good Customer Relationship Management enables start-ups and SMEs alike to build long-term customer relationships with potential new customers.
 If you put a lot of work into CRM right from the start, it will pay off in the long run.
 Can’t find the time right now?
 Then check to see whether you can save resources elsewhere, such as with insurance.

-Relationship Management for small companies – is it worth it?
+Customer Relationship Management for small businesses – is it worth it?

 Many mid to large-sized companies set great store by Customer Relationship Management and invest heavily in cultivating relationships.
 Apart from time, start-ups and SMEs may also lack the necessary know-how and data basis.